REPLACE FACTORY SHROUDS, (2020-21).

 -

 Installed a Sta-Lok stud to the bottom of each upper shroud.
-Then screwed a turnbuckle to each and attached it to its respective chain plate spacer tube over the pin.
+Then screwed a turnbuckle to each and attached it to its respective chain plate with a spacer tube over the pin.
 Tensioned the rigging really

 tight.